ESTJ Personality Traits: The Guardian

 • Seeks out like-minded individuals

 People with ESTJ personality types tend to be very practical.
-They enjoy learning about things that they can see an immediate, real-world use for, but tend to lose interest in things that are abstract or theoretical.
-ESTJs are also focused on the here and now and don’t spend a great deal of time worrying about events in the past or what might happen in the future.
+They enjoy learning about things they can see an immediate, real-world use for but tend to lose interest in abstract or theoretical things.
+ESTJs are also focused on the here and now and don’t spend much time worrying about past events or what might happen in the future.

 ESTJ Functions